tinymce/tinymce-docs/components/dialog/components.md

 ### SizeInput

-A **SizeInput** is a specialised input field that can lock ratios, see image dialog or ....
+A **SizeInput** is a specialised input field that can lock ratios, see image dialog.

 ```js
     {